Find Affordable College Courses

 Athens, GA

-University of Georgia ranked #8 on this year’s Best Civil Engineering Schools in the Southeast Region list.
-UGA is a very large public school located in the medium-sized city of Athens.
+With a ranking of #8, University of Georgia did quite well on this year’s best schools for civil engineering students.
+UGA is a fairly large public school located in the city of Athens.

 While working on their degree, civil eng majors at UGA accumulate an average of around $26,842 in student debt.
 The average monthly payment of a loan this size is about $292, assuming that the borrower is on a 10-year repayment plan.